mjhea0/python-ruby/readme.md

 ### The Python Way

-Open your terminal and open the Python shell then type `import this`:
+Open your terminal and enter the Python shell then type `import this`:

 ```sh
 >>> import this